 - Preheat your oven to 350°F and combine the enchilada sauce ingredients in a bowl.
 (If the sauce is too thick, thin it down with a tablespoon of water.)

 - Bake for 25 minutes or until the cheese is starting to turn golden brown on top.
 Remove from oven and let cool 10 minutes before serving.

 - Serve garnished with lime, sliced avocado, fresh cilantro and sour cream.

-- How to Store - Store left-overs in the fridge for up to 5 days in an air-tight container.
+- To Store: Keep left-overs in the fridge for up to 5 days in an air-tight container.

-- How to Freeze - Assemble the dish in a freezer safe baking pan and cover with plastic wrap.
+- To Freeze: Assemble the dish in a freezer safe baking pan and cover with plastic wrap.
 Cover the plastic wrap with 2 layers of foil. use a magic marker to label the top with the recipe name and date.
 Keep frozen for up to 3 months.